lowcoder-org/lowcoder/docs/openflower-overview/the-hello-world-tutorial.md

 * Modules
 * Folder

-All this building Blocks are displayed on the home screen. \
+All these building blocks are displayed on the home screen. \
 You can order these building blocks by folders.

-Currently only a flat list of Folders are supported.
-But in future versions we aim to support a full hierarchy for the application building blocks.
+Currently only a list of Folders are supported.

 <figure><img src="../.gitbook/assets/Admin  Folders for Apps.png" alt=""><figcaption><p>Folder for Application building blocks</p></figcaption></figure>